maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_6.md

 We now link the true branch of node 1 to node 2 (of `prt2`).
 This gives us three outcomes.

-Node 1: did they evaluate the expression in part 1 correctly?
+Node 1: did they evaluate their expression in part 1 correctly?
 If "yes", then go to node 2, else if "no", then exit with no marks.

 Node 2: did they get part 1 correct?  if "yes" then this is the ideal situation, full marks.
 If "no" then choose marks as suit your taste in this situation, and add some feedback, such as the following:

 <textarea readonly="readonly" rows="2" cols="50">
-Your answer to this part is correct, however you have got part 1 wrong!
-Please try both parts again!
+You have correctly evaluated your answer to part 1 at the given point, but your answer to part 1 is wrong.
+Please try both parts again.
 </textarea>

 # Next step #

 You should now be able to make a multipart question in STACK.
 If you have been following this quick-start guide, you should already know some steps you can take to improve this question.
 For example, you could add [more specific feedback](Authoring_quick_start_3.md), [randomise your question](Authoring_quick_start_4.md) and add [question tests](Authoring_quick_start_5.md).